pjs902/honours-thesis/thesis/lit_review.md

     segregation.
 Here they are actually able to fit Keplerian orbits to $95$ stars with `The JOKER` which gives some insight into their properties.

+- ### Lucatello+2015 - The incidence of binaries in globular cluster stellar populations

+    Uses VLT FLAMES data to look for binaries in clusters, obviously observing far fewer stars than the MUSE data.
+Overall like $2\%$ binary fraction, but they mostly look at the differences in multiple populations.

+- ### Albrow+2001 - The Frequency of Binary Stars in the Core of 47 Tucanae

+    They use differential photometry to get time-series photometry for many stars and then look for variability in these stars, fairly uncommon method I think, would be good to mention it.
+They find core binary fraction of $\sim 13\%$ which seems pretty in line for other studies.

+- ### Raghavan+2010 - A survey of stellar families: Multiplicity of solar-type stars

+    Look at solar type stars, gives some info on their multiplicity and other parameters, maybe we can use something form a discussion of mass ratio distributions?

+- ### Davis+2008 - Deep advanced camera for surveys imaging in the globular cluster NGC 6397: The binary fraction

+    Uses main-sequence photometry to find binaries in NGC 6397, doesn't look like it has anything more than Milone+2012.

 ## Modelling

 - ### Ivanova+2005 - The evolution of binary fractions in globular clusters